P3-LLM: An Integrated NPU-PIM Accelerator for Edge LLM Inference Using Hybrid Numerical Formats: Architecture

 To address this, we choose to maintain the same number of output registers as in HBM-PIM, and increase the input bandwidth to match the computational throughput.
-Fig.~\ref{fig:p3_arch}(a) right shows the proposed PCU microarchitecture containing 16 processing elements (PEs), which share the same set of \texttt{FP8} activations during a PIM operation.
-Specifically, the PCU computes a $1\times4\times16$ GEMV tile\footnote{Through the rest of this paper, we refer a $n \times k \times l$ tile as the dot product between $n \times k$ activations and $k \times l$ weights.}, with every PE computing a 4-way dot product.
-The multiplication involves a 6-bit fixed-point multiplier that multiplies the signed ($s$) input mantissa ($m$) with the decoded weight or KV-cache.
+Fig.~\ref{fig:p3_arch}(a) right shows the proposed PCU microarchitecture containing 16 processing elements (PEs). \labeltext{The}{reb:pcu_arch} PCU computes a $1\times4\times16$ GEMV tile\footnote{Through the rest of this paper, we refer a $n \times k \times l$ tile as the dot product between $n \times k$ activations and $k \times l$ weights}, which consumes 4 8-bit inputs, 64 4-bit weights, and produces 16 32-bit outputs.
+On the other hand, the baseline HBM-PIM's PCU computes a $1\times1\times16$ GEMV tile with one \texttt{FP16} inputs, 16 \texttt{FP16} weights, and 16 \texttt{FP32} outputs.
+Thus, compared to the baseline HBM-PIM, \workname{} only requires 16-bit additional input register per PCU with minimal overhead.
+Inside the low-precision PCU, every PE computes a 4-way dot product, where the multiplication involves a 6-bit fixed-point multiplier that multiplies the signed ($s$) input mantissa ($m$) with the decoded weight or KV-cache.
 The multiplier bit-width is determined in the following ways: First, computing the attention-score requires a 5-bit mantissa (including the hidden bit), and the activation requires a sign bit, resulting in a total of 6 bits.
 Second, since KV-cache adopts \texttt{INT4-Asym} quantization, its precision is 5-bit after adding a 4-bit zero point ($z_\text{KV}$).
 On the other hand, weights are encoded with the BitMoD data type~\cite{bitmod}, which requires 6 bits in fixed-point representation.
 After multiplication, the 4-bit input exponent ($e$) is used to shift the product.
 The results from 4 multipliers are reduced through a ${4:2}$ compressor tree, followed by 32-bit fixed-point accumulation.
 Thus, the proposed PE eliminates the area-hungry components such as high-precision multipliers and exponent alignment modules in the conventional \texttt{FP16/FP32} MAC unit.